-Do your kids rely too heavily on the calculator?
-Do you want something fun and engaging, yet challenging for their mind over the summer?
+How fluent are your kids with math facts and computation skills?
+Do you want something fun and engaging, yet challenging for their mind when schools are closed?
 It’s important to keep up mental math skills like adding, subtracting and multiplication or they will be forgotten.
-It’s also a good workout for the brain to be challenged and to work out math problems that might otherwise be plugged into the calculator!
+It’s also a good workout for the brain to be challenged and to look for new strategies and build number sense as they try to work out different problems.

 Another GREAT challenge for any age is to give them a blank page and see if they can create their own challenge that will always end with the same number (meaning, whatever you choose for your starting number will be your final answer, no matter what number you choose).